Which collagen to choose? The Complete Guide to Collagen Types

-Collagen is a protein that is naturally abundant in the body, and it gives our skin its firmness and radiance.
-Although we often talk about collagen in the singular, it would be more accurate to talk about collagens in the plural.
-Indeed, there are 29 different types of collagens in the human body, each with its own structure and function.
+Collagen is a protein naturally abundant in the body, and it gives our skin its firmness and radiance.
+Although collagen is often spoken of in the singular, it would be more accurate to speak of collagens in the plural.
+Indeed, there are 29 different types of collagen in the human body, each having its own structure and function.

-To compensate for the decrease in collagen linked to aging, many collagen-based food supplements are available on the market.
+To counteract the decrease in collagen related to aging, many collagen-based dietary supplements are available on the market.
 But then, which collagen to choose?

-Whether it is marine collagen, collagen peptides or hydrolyzed collagen, it can be difficult to make an informed choice and to decode the labels.
+Whether it's marine collagen, collagen peptides, or hydrolyzed collagen, it can be difficult to make an informed choice and decode the labels.

-Whether you are a novice or passionate about skincare looking for detailed advice, this article is here for you.
+Whether you are a beginner or passionate about skincare looking for detailed advice, this article is here for you.

-We will review the different types of collagen and provide you with wise advice on choosing the best form for you that will best suit your needs.
-We will also focus on the best hydrolyzed marine collagen treatments with low molecular weight.
+We will review the different types of collagen and give you wise advice to choose the best form for you, which will best suit your needs.
+We will also focus on the best low molecular weight hydrolyzed marine collagen treatments.

-Also read: what is collagen and The benefits of collagen for health
+Also read: what is collagen and The benefits of collagen on health

 I. Understanding Collagen: Origins and Types

-Collagen is an essential protein found in different parts of the human body, including skin, bones, tendons, ligaments and blood vessels.
-It is also found in some foods.
+Collagen is an essential protein found in various parts of the human body, including the skin, bones, tendons, ligaments, and blood vessels.
+It is also present in certain foods.

-Collagens present in the body are classified into several types depending on their structure, size and role.
+The collagens present in the body are classified into several types based on their structure, size, and role.

-Among these types, the most abundant in the human body are collagen types 1, 2, 3 and 4.
+Among these types, the most abundant in the human body are type 1, 2, 3, and 4 collagens.
 Each of these types performs specific functions in the body.

-To choose which collagen is best suited, it is important to consider different factors such as the source, the quality, and the biodisponibility of collagen.
+To choose which collagen is best suited, it is important to consider different factors such as the origin, the quality, and the bioavailability of collagen.

-However, with changing ethical preferences and the search for new alternatives, new sources of collagen have emerged.
+However, with the evolution of ethical preferences and the search for new alternatives, new sources of collagen have emerged.

 Some collagen dietary supplements now use alternative sources such as marine collagen, which is extracted from fish, or vegan collagen, which is derived from plant proteins.